AdrianDias444/42_Projects/ft_printf/README.md

 - **`va_end`**: Cleans up the `va_list` variable after all arguments have been accessed.
 It should be called before the function returns.

-These macros allow the function to process an unknown number of arguments dynamically, based on the format specifiers encountered in the format string.
+These functions allow to process an unknown number of arguments dynamically, based on the format specifiers encountered in the format string.